alxlit/autoclave/README.md

-# autoclave-clj
+# autoclave

 A library for sanitizing various kinds of user input.
-The idea is to provide a simple, convenient API that is built upon existing, proven libraries.
+The idea is to provide a simple, convenient API that is built upon existing, proven libraries such as:

-  * JSON, using [OWASP JSON Sanitizer][owasp-json] (included locally, as it isn't available from any repositories afaik)
+  * [OWASP's JSON Sanitizer][owasp-json], which is included locally because it isn't available from any repositories as far as I know
-  * HTML, using [OWASP HTML Sanitizer][owasp-html]
+  * [OWASP HTML Sanitizer][owasp-html]

-Feel free to contribute.

 ## Installation